avmalin/user-admin-v2/README.md

 # Authortication
 we are using lucia in this project to admin users.
-$lib/server/auth.ts contain all the password and session admin /src/hooks.server.ts are test the session and user
+> $lib/server/auth.ts contain all the password and session admin
+> /src/hooks.server.ts are test the session and user
+> in /route/login we got action login, signup and logout
+> to prevet gouest to see a page on load function we use redirect to login page if there isn't session